Washington-Capital-Group/app-and/README.md

 # app-and
-Android app for our website - washingtoncapitalgroup.com - available on Google Play store.
+Android app for our website - it is available on Google Play.
+We are working on it and hope to share the files here to Gitbub soon.
-# a work in progress, please check back for update